ifthenpay/WHMCS/readme.md

 ### Success and return to store

-The payment contract was successfull, the user can now return to the shop by either waiting for an automatic redirect or clicking the "sair" button.
+The payment contract was successful, the user can now return to the shop by either waiting for an automatic redirect or clicking the "sair" button.
 ![img](https://github.com/ifthenpay/WHMCS/raw/assets/version_8/assets/paying_cofidis_gateway_page_6.png)
 </br>